mantidproject/mantid/Code/Mantid/docs/source/interfaces/FilterEventUI.rst

 :ref:`GenerateEventsFilter <algm-GenerateEventsFilter>` algorithm.

 - `SplittersWorkspace <http://www.mantidproject.org/SplittersWorkspace>`_: It is a
-  `TableWorkspace <http://www.mantidproject.org/TableWorkspace>`_ that has 3 columns for start time, stop time and target workspace for events within start time and stop time.
+  :ref:`TableWorkspace <Table Workspaces>` that has 3 columns for start time, stop time and target workspace for events within start time and stop time.
 This type of workspace is appropriate for the case that the amount of generated event splitters are not huge.